41. An Angry Pilgrim Among The Angry Sinners: INFERNO, Canto VIII, Lines 31 - 63

 Two translation issues:

-1. There’s an telling rhyme at lines 43 and 45: “mi cinse” (“me enclosed”) and “s’incinse” (“was pregnant”).
+1. There’s an telling rhyme at lines 43 and 45: mi cinse (“me enclosed”) and s’incinse (“was pregnant”).
 Both Virgil and the pilgrim’s mother have him wrapped up (in different ways, of course).
 And rhyming these words makes Virgil’s gesture seem even more parental.
-I wouldn’t go so far as to say his arms around the pilgrim’s neck is a maternal gesture.
-But I would say that it’s like the close bond that can exist between a mother and her expectant child.
+I wouldn’t go so far as to say that his arms around the pilgrim’s neck form a maternal gesture.
+But I would say that it’s like the close bond that can exist between a mother and her expectant child . . . or maybe between a father and his child.
 Or how’s this?
 Virgil parents the pilgrim to become a great poet just as his mother parented him to become a human being.
-They both nurture him in their own ways.
+They nurture him in their own ways.

 Five interpretive issues:

-2. I interpreted Filippo Argenti’s line—”You see that I am one who wails” (line 36)”—as regret or even sadness.
-However, many commentators see other motives in the line: rank insolence (Idiot, who do expect to be in hell?), mere vanity (My fate is worse than anybody’s), or even insulting disdain (You think you can add to my sorrows?).
+2. I interpreted Filippo Argenti’s line—”You see that I am one who wails” (line 36)—as regret or even sadness.
+However, many commentators see other motives in the line: insolence (Idiot, who do expect to be in hell?), vanity (My fate is worse than anybody’s), or disdain (You think you can add to my sorrows?).
 We must admit it is a rather strange line without a lot of context.
-It seems to demand further interpretation.
-Perhaps this line is one of those cracks that Dante intentionally leaves in his great poem, a spot where the reader can enter and imaginatively fill in the details . . . and even debate with other readers what it means.
+It seems to demand interpretation.
+Perhaps this line is one of those cracks that Dante intentionally leaves in his poem, a spot where the reader can enter and imaginatively fill in the details . . . and even debate its meaning with other readers.

-3. Virgil’s praise is so effusive (even kissing the pilgrim at line 44) that we might wonder what would have happened had the pilgrim simply shrugged at Argenti or even whistled his way across Styx.
-Is the pilgrim’s hearty condemnation of the sinner in opposition to sloth, one of the deadly sins (that intriguingly never gets its own circle of hell)?
+3. Virgil’s praise is so effusive (even kissing the pilgrim at line 44) that we might wonder what would have happened had the pilgrim shrugged at Argenti and whistled his way across Styx.
+Is the pilgrim’s quick and hearty condemnation of Argenti in opposition to sloth, another of the deadly sins (that intriguingly never gets its own circle of hell and that some accuse the sullen sunk in Styx of committing)?

 4. The passage ends with a bit of a puzzler.
-We’re told that boat is now more laden with the corporeal pilgrim in it, at least more so that it crosses “con altrui” (“with others”).
+We’re told that boat is now more laden with the corporeal pilgrim in it, at least more so that it crosses con altrui (“with others”).
 What others?
 Charon ferries the damned into hell.
 But then Minos tosses them where they belong.
 Who needs to be ferried over Styx?
 Don’t the angry and the sullen just fall into it?
 Is Phlegyas often tasked with bringing back runaways?
-Or is there more traffic in hell than we might imagine, damned souls leaving their circles and wandering on down the rings?
+Is there more traffic in hell than we might imagine, damned souls leaving their circles and wandering down the rings?
 (There’s some evidence for this just ahead!)
 Or has Dante momentarily nodded off and confused Acheron and Styx?

 5. Filippo Argenti’s “real” name was Filippo Adimari de’ Cavicciuoli.
-The poet is using a nickname to identify him.
+The poet is using a nickname to identify him: “silvery Filippo.”
 Why?

 One journaling prompt: